WordPress/openverse/documentation/projects/proposals/publish_dataset/20230706-project_proposal.md

 mitigate, and block scraping traffic.

-By sharing this data as a full dataset on [HuggingFace](https://huggingface.co/datasets), we can remove these barriers allow folks to access the data provided by Openverse.org and the Openverse API without restriction.
+By sharing this data as a full dataset on [HuggingFace](https://huggingface.co/datasets), we can remove these barriers and allow folks to access the data provided by Openverse.org and the Openverse API without restriction.